Plain Jane to the Rescue

-Plain Jane to the Rescue (八彩林亞珍 (Bācǎi Lam Ah Chun)) is a 1982 Cantonese-language Hong Kong comedy film directed by John Woo.
+Plain Jane to the Rescue is a 1982 Cantonese-language Hong Kong comedy film directed by John Woo.
 It is the third in the series of Plain Jane films starring Josephine Siao based on the same character she played in a popular TV series.

 Plot

 After being fired from a series of jobs, Lam Ah Chun meets her old friend Fang working at Zada Electronic Industries Ltd., a company belonging to the Zada Group.
 When she is fired from that job as well, she is hired by Mr Sha, the head of the Zada Group who controls 40% of Hong Kong's finances, to teach his father manners.
 At his father's birthday party, Mr Sha tricks him into signing his will and encourages him to blow out all the candles on a very long cake, hoping that he will die due to his bad lungs.
 Mr Sha's father is upset about the Zada Group tearing down houses and businesses for its own developments and threatens to revoke his will, so Mr Sha has him locked up.

 Tang proposes to Lam Ah Chun in front of her parents at a restaurant by saying that he only has his heart to give and revealing an animal heart wrapped in a ribbon.
 Lam Ah Chun laughs as the other guests are driven away in disgust.
 Thugs from the Zada Group suddenly appear and announce that they are taking over the restaurant.
 Lam Ah Chun visits a lawyer who says that Mr Sha's father controls most of the shares of the Zada Group and can revoke his will by signing all of the pages of a particular form.
 Lam Ah Chun and the lawyer sneak a fax machine into Mr Sha's father's room in Zada Hospital but Mr Sha's men prevent him from signing the final page of the form and imprison him in a room in his house.

 Fang gives an impassioned speech against greedy landlords at a protest against the demolitions and takeovers by the Zada Group and angrily stands up to the Zada Group's thugs when they come to stop the protest.
 When the police arrive to arrest Fang for holding an illegal protest, Lam Ah Chun and the others all claim to be Fang.
 When they are caught in a pile-up car crash in a tunnel, an arsonist named Fire pours oil in the tunnel and threatens to set fire to the tunnel.
 When asked for his demands, he allows the other drivers to give their demands.
 After the young girls present demand a concert by Roman Tam, Lam Ah Chun demands to see Mr Sha's father.
 Mr Sha's father escapes from his imprisonment in his house and is taken by police to the tunnel, where he signs the final page of the form to revoke his will.